 This procedure applies to eligible school-aged children enrolled in kindergarten through 12th grade.
-A sending school/district is the school from which the child of a military family is sent or brought or caused to be sent or brought; the receiving school/district is the school to which the child of a military family is sent, brought or caused to be sent or brought.
+A sending school/district is the school from which the child of a parent in the military is sent or brought or caused to be sent or brought; the receiving school/district is the school to which the student with a parent in the military is sent, brought or caused to be sent or brought.

 Enrollment and Educational Records

-- For every child of a military family in transition, the custodian of records in the sending school will provide on request unofficial or “hand-carried” education records to the parents/guardians so the student may transfer to another school.
-Sending schools may charge parents for the reasonable cost of reproduction of these records.
+- For every child of a parent in the military in transition, the custodian of records in the sending school will provide on request unofficial or “hand-carried” education records to the parent/guardian so the student may transfer to another school.
+Sending schools may charge parent/guardian for the reasonable cost of reproduction of these records.
 The receiving school will, upon receipt of the hand-carried records, enroll and appropriately place the student based on this information, pending validation by official records.

-- In order to be enrolled in the district under the special rules of the Interstate Compact on Educational Opportunity for Military Children (Compact), students must provide, in addition to immunization records, official military orders showing that the child’s parent is a qualified member in the sending state.
-If a child formerly resided with a legal guardian other than the military parent, the student may provide proof of guardianship or other documentation to satisfy eligibility under the Compact.
-The student must also provide documentation from the sending school indicating the student’s record of attendance, academic information and grade placement, in addition to evidence of the student’s date of birth.
+- In order to be enrolled in the district under the special rules of the Interstate Compact on Educational Opportunity for Military Children (Compact), students must provide, in addition to immunization records, official military orders showing that the child’s parent/guardian is a qualified member in the sending state.
+If a child formerly resided with a legal guardian other than the parent in the military, the student may provide proof of guardianship or other documentation to satisfy eligibility under the The student must also provide documentation from the sending school indicating the student’s record of attendance, academic information and grade placement, in addition to evidence of the student’s date of birth.

-- A custody order, special power of attorney or other applicable document relative to the guardianship of a child of a military family and executed under the applicable law of each member state will be sufficient for the purposes of enrollment and other actions requiring parental participation and consent.
+- A custody order, special power of attorney or other applicable document relative to the guardianship of a child with a parent in the military and executed under the applicable law of each member state will be sufficient for the purposes of enrollment and other actions requiring parental participation and consent.

 - The district will waive specific course requirements for graduation if similar course work has been satisfactorily completed in the sending school.
 If not waived, the district will provide reasonable justification for the denial and provide alternative means of satisfying the requirement so that graduation may occur on time.
 Receiving schools may also waive additional requirements (volunteer work, graduation project) in order to facilitate on-time graduation.

-- For students entering high school in the 11th and 12th grades the Office of Superintendent of Public Instruction, in accordance with state law, will determine completion of graduation testing requirements by considering current Washington student transfer options.
+- For students entering high school in grades 11 and 12 the Office of Superintendent of Public Instruction, in accordance with state law, will determine completion of graduation testing requirements by considering current Washington student transfer options.
 These options will be considered as an alternative to graduation testing requirements in the receiving school.
-If such options cannot be accommodated for a student in their senior year, the following Section C will apply.
+If such options cannot be accommodated for a student in their senior year, the following section C will apply.

 - If a student transfers during their senior year and cannot graduate on time from the receiving school after all options have been considered, the receiving school will coordinate with the sending school to ensure that the student receives a diploma from the sending school if the student meets all the sending school’s requirements.
 If the sending school is not a member of the Compact, the receiving school shall use best efforts to facilitate the student’s on-time graduation.